fodierna/Artificial-Intelligence-projects/README.md

 - Manhattan distance
 - Diagonal distance

 A total of 113 tests were performed.
-We used mazes of different size with different number of obstacles.
+We used mazes of different sizes with different number of obstacles.
 The best search algorithm is A* with Manhattan distance heuristic, which is able to solve 1000 x 1000 mazes with the 30% of obstacles in only 180 seconds using only 10MB of memory.

 ## Project 2: Class Schedule [ASP-programming]
 The goal of the project is to formulate a weekly class schedule given teachers, subjects, classroom and hours.
 We formulated different constraints in order to achieve the goal.